cristianomariacumer/Veeam-surebackup-validator/README.md

 # Backup Validator

 A multi-OS tool built with Flask-RESTful that executes scripts on the host machine and returns their status via REST API calls.
+It can be used as part of a Veeam SureBackup job to perform extended checks that are not limite to: is this port open?

+I actualy use it for:

+- DNS validation with expected result
+- Kerberos validation via ticket release
+- ldap validation via query validation
+- MSSql validation via a query with expected result

+## Disclaimer

+This is AI generated slop: HANDLE WITH CARE.
+It works for me.
+Probably it doesen't work for you

+## Security

+The REST service could run ANY COMMAND on the server.
+It's souldn't be an issue in a SureBackup Lab, but outside of it is a no-go.

 ## Features

 - Works on both Linux and Windows platforms
+   - tested only on Linux
 - RESTful API for script execution
 - Passes URL parameters to scripts
 - Returns appropriate HTTP status codes: